jameslau/jameslau.com/src/content/projects/redhat/redhat.md

 As a UX front-end developer, my task was to build out new UI elements and debug current issues on existing software platforms on a three week sprint cycle.
 Most of the work were purely HTML, CSS, and vanilla JavaScript work, but on occasion I was paired with senior developers to working on React and Angular based projects.

-- Development tool:  Custom code (HTML, CSS, Bootstrap 4, JavaScript, Angular, React)
+- Development platform:  Custom code (HTML, CSS, Bootstrap 4, JavaScript, Angular, React)
 - Design: Designed by Red Hat UX/UI designers
-- Hosting Provider: Self hosting
+- Hosting provider: Self hosting
 - Project lifecycle: continuous integration
 - Website link: [Syndesis Product Page](https://syndesis.io/)